LusunHCI/7cups-summer/data/nlu.md

 - That's hard, and it may be a feeling you have to deal with for the rest of your life.
 - This is no way to treat someone else, especially a partner.

+## intent: self_harm
+- Have you ever committed self-harm?
+- Do you want to self-harm?
+- are you feeling suicidal
+- do you have suicidal inclinations

-## intent: inappropriate
+## intent: inappropriate/inappropriate
-- Tell me about your sex life
+- tell me about your sex life
+- Can you give me your phone number?
+- Where do you live?
+- whats your address
+- have you had sex
+- are you a virgin
-- Sup
+- sup
-- How's it hanging
+- how's it hanging

+## intent: inappropriate/listener_privacy
+- here's my number
+- this is my number
+- you can contact me at
+- this is my info
+- this is my email
+- here's my contact info

+## intent: give_advice
+- i reccommend
+- my advice is
+- i think you should
+- you should probably
+- here's my suggestion
+- i suggest you
+- maybe you should do this
+- here's what i would do
+- this is what i reccommend doing
-- You'd better not.
-You will regret if you do that.
+- if i were you

-## intent: give_personal_information
-- Sure, my phone number is xxx-xxx-xxxx.
-I am happy to talk or meet with you in person.

-## intent: closing
+## intent: closing/end_conversation
 - No problem darling! i do have to leave now
-- I wish you luck on your journey!
+- sorry, i cannot talk longer
 - Hey listen I’m going to have to log off now - I’m sorry I can’t talk longer
-- take care of yourself and your heart :)
-- alright bye now!
-Have an awesome day
+- I'm going to end the chat now, but feel free to leave a review/update me on your progress whenever you like.
+- I probably have to leave soon
 - and if you need me , dont hesitate to leave me a message
-- same to you. be safe , and healthy and be happy!!
+- i need to leave now
 - Let's talk later...
 I should try to work now
 - Do you mind if I go?
+- i have to go
+- I probably need to leave in 5 minutes

+## intent: closing/bye
+- bye bye for now
+- bye bye	bye	see ya
+- alright bye now!
+- Have an awesome day 👋🏾
+- I wish you luck on your journey!
+- same to you.
+- be safe , and healthy and be happy!!
 - No bother best of luck.
+- you're welcome. glad i was able to help in some way :)
+- also, please feel free to leave a review on my performance as a listener.
+It helps me improve my skills and it really makes my day :D
+- Take care of yourself and your heart :)
 - You're welcome!
 I hope this chat helped a little bit.
 - My pleasure to help	I enjoyed chatting with you.
 - I hope I helped a little but. you can message me anytime if you like to chat later.
 - Of course!
 I’m more than happy to talk with you whenever you need :)
-- I'm going to end the chat now, but feel free to leave a review/update me on your progress whenever you like.
 - I'll reply asap, and I'm always here to listen.
-- Please message me at any time you like to chat.
+Please message me at any time you like to chat.
-- bye bye for now
 - Feel free to message me here and let me know how things are going.
-- also, please feel free to leave a review on my performance as a listener.
-It helps me improve my skills and it really makes my day :D
-- you're welcome. glad i was able to help in some way :)